mikenakis/Bathyscaphe/README.md

 - **_Variable Field_** - a field that is free to mutate.
 Corresponds to the absence of the language keyword `final` in the field definition.
 Also see opposite: **_Invariable Field_**.

-## Copyright, License, and legal stuff

-This is only a summary of the topic.
-As a summary, it may be incomplete and inaccurate, to the point of being false; so, for the real thing, please see the [LICENSE.md](LICENSE.md) file.

-All modules of Bathyscaphe are Copyright © 2022, Michael Belivanakis, a.k.a.
-MikeNakis, michael.gr

-Bathyscaphe involves three licenses:

-- The **_bathyscaphe-claims_** module is available under the **_MIT License_**, which is a very permissive license, allowing Bathyscaphe annotations to be freely used in any kind of code with minimal licensing concerns.
-See [Wikipedia: MIT License](https://en.wikipedia.org/wiki/MIT_License) but most importantly read the [LICENSE.md](LICENSE.md) file.
-- **_All other modules_** that comprise Bathyscaphe are available under a dual-license scheme.
-	- By default, the license that applies is the **_GNU Affero General Public License_** (GNUAGPL), which is a _viral_, _strong copyleft_ license with an additional provision for _server-side software_.
-In a nutshell, this means that any software making use of these modules must in turn be open-sourced under the same license, **_even if_** the software would not normally be distributed, as the case is, for example, with server-side software.
-See [Wikipedia: GNU Affero General Public License](https://en.wikipedia.org/wiki/GNU_Affero_General_Public_License) but most importantly read the [LICENSE.md](LICENSE.md) file.
-	- Developers who do not wish to be bound by the GNUAGPL because they do not want to publish their source code can purchase from the author a **_Bathyscaphe Alternative Terms Commercial License_** (BATCL) for a small fee.
-Payment is done simply and quickly, via PayPal.
-Please see the [LICENSE.md](LICENSE.md) file.

-### Instructions for purchasing a BATCL license

-- Send money via PayPal
-	- Recipient's e-mail address: paypal@michael.gr
-	- Amount: 128.00
-	- Currency: EUR
-	- Payment reference ("What's this payment for?"): please enter the following information separated by spaces:
-		- Your e-mail address
-		- The name of the software you are purchasing a license for, i.e. "Bathyscaphe"
-		- The version number that you want to license, as it appears in the maven coordinates.
-	- Your shipping address: make sure your legal address is selected.
-- As soon as we receive the fee, we will send you an acknowledgement.
-- As soon as you receive the acknowledgement, you are licensed.
-- If you fail to include your e-mail address, and if anything else goes wrong, such as incorrect product name or version number, incorrect amount, incorrect currency, etc. we will not be able to contact you, so you will not be licensed, and any funds received will be considered a donation.

-## Contacting the author

-The author's e-mail address can be found on the sidebar of his blog: https://blog.michael.gr.

-## Coding style

-When I write code as part of a team of developers, I use the teams' coding style.
-But when I write code for myself, I use _**my very own™**_ coding style.

-More information: [michael.gr - On Coding Style](https://blog.michael.gr/2018/04/on-coding-style.html)

-## Contributions
+## <a name="contributing">&ZeroWidthSpace;</a>Contributing

 If you would like to contribute to Bathyscaphe, you are more than welcome to do so, but keep in mind that I will need to ask you to either assign the copyright of your contribution to me, or grant me a permissive license on your contribution.
 Things would otherwise become terribly complicated due to the dual-license scheme of Bathyscaphe.
 This means that I am going to have to ask you to agree to a **_Contributor License Agreement_** (CLA) which will probably be something like the [MongoDB Contributor Agreement](https://www.mongodb.com/legal/contributor-agreement), but I have yet to draft such a document.

-- ### Legal
+- #### Legal advice
-	- Legal help would be greatly appreciated, since all this licensing business is terribly complicated to me.
+	- Advice on legal issues would be greatly appreciated, since all this licensing business is terribly complicated to me.
-- ### Open Sourcing Advice
+- #### Open-sourcing advice
 	- Starting an actual open-source project like Bathyscaphe is uncharted territory to me, so if you are an experienced open-source contributor, your advice and mentorship would be greatly appreciated.
-- ### Technical Advice
+- #### Technical advice
 	- If you have given the subject of immutability some thought, then chances are you can discuss Bathyscaphe with me at a technical level.
 Perhaps you have some suggestion to make, or point out a mistake in my approach.
 I would be more than happy to discuss via e-mail or video.
-- ### Merge Requests
+- #### Merge requests
 	- Please contact me first, (before starting to work on it, not right before submitting it,) to discuss what you want to do, why you want to do it, whether it needs to be done, how it should be done, etc.
-- ### Artwork
+- #### Artwork
 	- Are your inkscape skills better than mine?
 Can you improve my SVG drawing of Trieste or come up with an entirely different one which is better?
 Be my guest!
-- ### Configuration
+- #### Configuration
 	- There is still a lot of configuration/administrative work do be done on Bathyscaphe, but I am a software engineer, not an operations engineer, (and don't even get me started on the "devops" hoax!) so help in that area would be appreciated.
 For example:
 		- Publishing to Maven Central
 			- I have already reserved `io.github.mikenakis` on Maven Central, and now I need to deploy there; however, they have a comprehensive set of requirements which includes things that I have never done before, for example, signing code with GPG.
 I am slowly learning how to do each step, but someone who has done it before could greatly help in this area.
-- ### Sponsorship
+- #### Sponsorship
 	- If you would like to fund me to continue developing Bathyscaphe, or if you would like to see a DotNet version of Bathyscaphe sooner rather than later, you can bestow me with large sums of money; that always helps.

+## <a name="coding-style">&ZeroWidthSpace;</a>Coding style

+When I write code as part of a team of developers, I use the teams' coding style.
+But when I write code for myself, I use _**my very own™**_ coding style.

+More information: [michael.gr - On Coding Style](https://blog.michael.gr/2018/04/on-coding-style.html)

+## <a name="faq">&ZeroWidthSpace;</a>Frequently Asked Questions (F.A.Q., FAQ)

+- #### Why are the tests in a separate module?
+	- Because I have the habit of always placing the tests in a separate module.
+That's what I do.
+It's my thing.
+One day I will write an article explaining why I do this.
+	- If you would like to work with Bathyscaphe and you think that this complicates things, ask me, I can explain how multiple modules in a single project is trivially accomplishable and represents no complication.

+- #### Why `assert objectMustBeImmutableAssertion( o )` instead of simply `assert !isMutable( o )`?
+	- Because `isMutable()` would imply that the method returns either `true` or `false`, while this method works very differently: it either returns `true`, or throws an exception.

+- #### Why throw an exception instead of returning `false` ?
+	- Because the method must produce something more substantial than a boolean, so that you can obtain diagnostics from it.
+	- The alternative would be to have the method somehow emit diagnostic text right before returning `false`, which then raises other questions, like where to emit that text to.
+Needless to say, I would have found such behavior mighty annoying.

+- #### Why throw an exception containing an assessment instead of returning the assessment?
+	- Because if I was to return the assessment then I would have to make the entire assessment hierarchy public, (i.e. move it out of the "internal" package,) and that would severely impede the evolution of Bathyscaphe, since any change to the assessments would be a breaking change to code that makes use of Bathyscaphe.

+- #### Why is the method called `objectMustBeImmutableAssertion()` instead of simply `objectMustBeImmutable()`?
+	- The suffix `Assertion` indicates that this is an **_assertion method_**.
+(See glossary.)

+- #### Why is the method called `objectMustBeImmutableAssertion()` instead of simply `mustBeImmutableAssertion()`?
+	- Because this is an _assertion method_, (see glossary,) whose name must match the name of the exception that it throws, and the exception name could not begin with `MustBe`, it has to begin with `ObjectMustBe`, so the method is named accordingly.

+- #### Why is the exception called `ObjectMustBeImmutableException` instead of simply `ObjectIsMutableException`?
+	- Because this exception is thrown by the `objectMustBeImmutableAssertion()` method, which is an **_assertion method_**, (see glossary,) and therefore the name of the exception must match the name of the assertion method.

+- #### Can I use `objectMustBeImmutableAssertion()` without the `assert` keyword?
+	- Yes, you can.
+However, I think it would be stupid.

+- #### But I do not like assertions!
+	- Learn to love assertions.

+- #### How fast is Bathyscaphe?
+    - Bathyscaphe is faster than lightning: **_BATHYSCAPHE INCURS ZERO PERFORMANCE OVERHEAD._**
+      - That is because performance is only relevant on production environments, but bathyscaphe is meant to be used via assertions, which are meant to be disabled on production, therefore Bathyscaphe is not meant to  actually do any work on production.
+      - On development environments, the speed of Bathyscaphe will depend on what you are assessing:
+        - In the best case, when assessing an object of conclusively assessable class, Bathyscaphe will do a synchronized map lookup before it determines it is immutable.
+        - In the worst case, when assessing an object of provisory class, Bathyscaphe will use reflection to traverse the entire object graph reachable via provisory fields, while keeping a lock on a synchronized map.
+The map lock could of course be optimized, but there is no need, because performance is largely irrelevant on development.

 ## Poor man's issue and TODO tracking

 TODO: promote Bathyscaphe

-- Reduce the size of README.md by splitting into separate .md files.
 - Add installation instructions (from github for now, from maven central later on)
 - Make more extensive use of GitHub Pages.
 See https://github.com/showcases/github-pages-examples
 - Add a "Who What Where When Why How"